HBClab/NiBetaSeries/docs/betaseries.rst

 Summary
 -------
-Betaseries is not in opposition to resting state or traditional task analysis, the methods are complementary.
+Betaseries is not in opposition to resting state or traditional task analysis; rather, the methods are complementary.
-For example, network parcelations derived from resting state data can be used on betaseries data to ascertain if the networks observed in resting state follow a similar pattern with betaseries.
+For example, network parcelations derived from resting state data can be used on betaseries data to ascertain if the networks observed in resting state follow a similar pattern during a task.
 Additionally, regions determined from traditional task analysis can be used as regions of interest for betaseries analysis.
 Betaseries straddles the line between traditional task analysis and